NithinGowda46/Project1-notesapp-application/README.md

 ⸻

-24. Production Considerations
+23. Production Considerations

 This project is designed as a DevOps learning/portfolio project.

 For a production deployment, consider:

 * Use a fixed Python base image instead of python:latest.
-* Use a production WSGI server such as Gunicorn instead of Django runserver.
+* Use Gunicorn instead of Django runserver.
+* Configure Gunicorn workers appropriately for the workload.
+* Add a proper health check/readiness probe for the Django application.
 * Build React as production static assets and serve them through Nginx or another production web server.
 * Use managed MySQL such as Amazon RDS instead of running the database directly inside Kubernetes when appropriate.
 * Use Kubernetes Secrets integrated with a proper secret-management solution.